vc2004/pml_course_project/pml_prediction.md

 ## [1]  20 160
 ```

-First of all, the training data has to be further splitted into training and testing set, which the testing set is used for characterising and cross-validating the performance of the prediction other than the final prediction set.
-Also, To achieve the reproducibility, the seed should be set to guarantee that goal.
+First of all, the training data has to be further partitioned into training and testing set, which the testing set is used for characterising and cross-validating the performance of the prediction other than the final prediction set.
+Also, to achieve the reproducibility, the seed should be set to guarantee that goal.

-70% percents of the training data is used for traning, while the remaining 30% is used for testing.
+70% percent of the training data is used for training, while the remaining 30% is used for testing.

 ```r